Orange-OpenSource/IOT-Map-Component/README.md

 - a **shape** with a **type** (can be *circle* or *square*), **anchored** or not, **plain** or not, displayed in a **color**, with a **percent** gauge (only for *circle* shapes), and with a circle of **accuracy**.
 - an **inner** which can be either an **icon** or a **label**, in a specific **color**,

-Note that shapes appear bigger when selected, and with an anchor for a better accuracy.
+Note that shapes appear bigger when selected, and always with an anchor for a better accuracy.

 <img src="doc/markers.png">